 How Standard Lessons and Personal Lessons Overlap

 Personal lessons going over several lifetimes overlap with the standard lessons of one incarnation as a human being.
+The illustration above shows just one of countless different possible combinations.
+They are as unique to an individual as a fingerprint.

 Service To Self/Service To Others